Dust polarization modeling at large-scale over the Northern Galactic cap using EBHIS and Planck data: Introduction

 The \Planck\ maps were also used to measure power spectra of dust polarization.
-At intermediate and high Galactic latitudes, in the multipole range, $40 < \ell < 600$, the ratio of dust $EE$ to $BB$ power ($\dlee/\dlbb$) is found to be around 2 \citep{planck2014-XXX,planck2016-l11A}. \cite{planck2015-XXXVIII} show that both the \etob\ power asymmetry and the correlation between dust temperature and $E$ mode polarization, i.e., the dust $TE$ correlation, can be accounted for by the alignment between the orientation of the filamentary structure of interstellar matter in the diffuse ISM, traced by dust total emission, and the orientation of the GMF, inferred from dust polarization \citep{planck2014-XXXII,planck2015-XXXVIII}. \cite{Caldwell:2017} and \cite{Kandel:2018} investigated whether these observed properties could be related to turbulence in the magnetized ISM, considering the contributions from slow, fast, and Alfven MHD modes. \cite{ Caldwell:2017} conclude that the \etob\ power asymmetry and positive $TE$ correlation cannot both be accounted for with their model.
+At intermediate and high Galactic latitudes, in the multipole range, $40 < \ell < 600$, the ratio of dust $EE$ to $BB$ power ($\dlee/\dlbb$) is found to be around 2 \citep{planck2014-XXX,planck2016-l11A}. \cite{planck2015-XXXVIII} show that both the \etob\ power asymmetry and the correlation between dust temperature and $E$ mode polarization, i.e. the dust $TE$ correlation, can be accounted for by the alignment between the orientation of the filamentary structure of interstellar matter in the diffuse ISM, as traced by total dust emission, and the orientation of the GMF, as inferred from dust polarization \citep{planck2014-XXXII,planck2015-XXXVIII}. \cite{Caldwell:2017} and \cite{Kandel:2018} investigated whether these observed properties could be related to turbulence in the magnetised ISM, considering the contributions from slow, fast, and Alfven MHD modes. \cite{ Caldwell:2017} conclude that the \etob\ power asymmetry and positive $TE$ correlation cannot both be accounted for with their model.
 Using the same theoretical framework, \cite{Kandel:2017} and \cite{Kandel:2018} reached the opposite conclusion, assuming that any correlation between the gas density and the magnetic field is negligible.
 However, this assumption is challenged by the above-mentioned observed alignment between the filamentary structure and the magnetic field.
 Filamentary structures identified in \hi\ 21-cm line spectroscopic data cubes, which were shown to trace density structure in the cold neutral medium (CNM) \citep{Clark19}, are also found to be aligned with the GMF \citep{clark:2014,clark:2015,Martin:2015,Kalberla:2016}.
-Furthermore, \citep{Clark18} found a correlation between the polarization fraction, $p$, and the degree of coherence of the orientation of \hi\ emission features along the line of sight.
+Furthermore, \citet{Clark18} reported a correlation between the polarization fraction, $p$, and the degree of coherence of the orientation of \hi\ emission features along the LOS, later used by \citet{Clark_Hensley19} to model dust polarization.
 Clearly, \hi\ data contain valuable information on the structure of the GMF in the neutral atomic ISM.